It certainly seems, ladies and gentlemen, the Senate is awash in tears lately.

 You've been with me long enough to know that we don't do anything here without a major point with a big exclamation point to be followed.

-Uh and that's what's gonna happen here.
+And that's what's going to happen here.

-Be big about it, be bigger than Durbin.
+Be bigger than Durbin.

-Except you I just want to show you how Washington works here, and I know how short memories are.
+I just want to show you how Washington works here.

 Just sit tight.

-Let's think we're gonna let me check the roster here.
+Let me check the roster here.

-Yeah, this is the last Durbin.
+This is the last Durbin.

 He ends up here by quoting Abraham Lincoln, who was shot in the temple.

-Remember that joke that he told about Lincoln.
+Remember that joke that he told about Lincoln?

 A lot of people think that he's Jewish.